Washington Township, Lehigh County, Pennsylvania

-Washington Township is a township in Lehigh County, Pennsylvania.
+Washington Township is a township in Lehigh County, Pennsylvania, United States.
 The population of Washington Township was 6,624 at the 2010 census.
-It is a suburb of Allentown in the Lehigh Valley, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+It is a suburb of Allentown in the Lehigh Valley, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

 History

-The Vigilant Fire Company Firemen's Monument was added to the National Register of Historic Places in 2004.
+Vigilant Fire Company Firemen's Monument, erected in 1909 in Washington Township, was added to the National Register of Historic Places in 2004.

 Geography

 Washington Township is the northernmost in Lehigh County.
 According to the U.S. Census Bureau, the township has a total area of 61.5 sqkm, of which 61.0 sqkm are land and 0.5 sqkm, or 0.74%, are water.
 It is drained by the Lehigh River, which separates it from Northampton County to the east, and Blue Mountain separates it from Carbon County to the north.